 Your donation is essential to everything we do at LymeTV.

-Ticks are a public health epidemic.
+Ticks are a public health crisis.
 Every year there is an estimated ~500,000 new cases of Lyme disease, & thousands more of other dangerous tick diseases.
 The highest incidence of cases is in the 5 - 14 age group.

 It is now more important than ever to ensure that families receive the information they need to protect themselves against dangerous tick bites.When you make a gift to our organization, you directly impact the health of those most at risk for tick-borne diseases.
 LymeTV's programs include: